 ED Ultrasound is used extensively at Riverside Community Hospital and residents

-will use ultrasound from the first month of residency.
-Our fellowship
+use ultrasound from the first month of residency.
+Our fellowship trained

-trained ED ultrasound director will guide residents through the program
+ED ultrasound directors guide residents through the program from basic

 Does your program use simulations?

-Yes!
-The University of California Riverside located only 10 minutes away
+The University of California Riverside campus located only 10 minutes away

 has a fully developed simulation lab with high fidelity simulation that